Vesyoloyarsk

 Vesyoloyarsk (Весёлоярск) is a rural locality (a selo) and the administrative center of Vesyoloyarsky Selsoviet, Rubtsovsky District, Altai Krai, Russia.
 The population was 4,940 as of 2013.
 There are 26 streets.
-It is located by the adjacent to the Kazakhstan–Russia border.
+It is located adjacent to the Kazakhstan–Russia border.

 Geography

 Vesyoloyarsk is located 27 km south of Rubtsovsk (the district's administrative centre) by road.
 Lokot and Novoaleksandrovka are the nearest rural localities.